 Prouty Farm, Main St. Rutland, MA

 Brian and Paula Stidsen are good friends of ours.
-The Brians will be ordained deacons for the Diocese of Worcester together next spring.
+The Brians were ordained deacons for the Diocese of Worcester together in June 2012.
 The Stidsens gave us our start in Hereford hogs.
-Those hogs are our farm’s rototillers and will soon provide excellent quality pastured pork for our shareholders.
+Those hogs were our farm’s rototillers and will soon provided excellent quality pastured pork.

 Henry and his family run their beautiful herd of Red Devons (aptly nicknamed ‘rubies’) on our rich pastureland.
 In exchange, his animals reclaim and keep clear acres of overgrowth and leave us valuable fertilizer in the form of manure, which our pigs and chickens can then spread efficiently over the fields.
 Henry’s philosophy of grass-based livestock fits exactly with our own.
 It is an honour to be working together.
 Look for 100% grass fed beef on our farmstand (or through your farmshare) – from cattle fed on our land.